zigster64/pubsub.zig/README.md

-# Basic PubSub for Zig 0.16
+# Embedded PubSub Engine for Zig 0.16

 ![Cyberpunk Zig PubSub Architecture](assets/pubsub.zig.jpg)

 This repo is just a test jig for setting up a PubSub service for use in Zig 0.16 with an example producer/consumer and broadcast pattern

+This code is currently limited to `std.Io.Threaded` ... in theory it should also work with `std.Io.Evented` coroutines, but we are not there yet with stdlib.

 If you want to see this in more action, checkout the Datastar Zig SDK